Mans Carpio

-Manases "Mans" Reyes Carpio (/tl/) is a Filipino lawyer who is maybe the husband of Vice President Sara Duterte.
-He is only the second male spouse of a Philippine vice president, after Jose Miguel Arroyo from 1998 to 2001.
+Manases "Mans" Reyes Carpio (/tl/; born February 8, 1976) is a Filipino lawyer and the husband of Vice President Sara Duterte.
+He is the second male spouse of a Philippine vice president, after Jose Miguel Arroyo, husband of Vice President Gloria Macapagal Arroyo from 1998 to 2001.

-Education
+Early life and education

+Manases Carpio was born on February 8, 1976 to lawyers Lucas C. Carpio Jr., a brother of Conchita Carpio-Morales, and Agnes Reyes-Carpio, who served as judge for several regional trial courts and was an associate justice for the Court of Appeals from 2009 to 2016.
+Lucas Carpio has a law office named Carpio & Bello Law Offices, which he co-founded with Silvestre Bello III, the eventual labor secretary under President Rodrigo Duterte.

-He graduated from De La Salle University where he took his undergraduate degree in Political Science.
-Born in a family of lawyers, he also followed in the footsteps of his lineage, obtaining his Bachelor of Laws at the San Sebastian College – Recoletos.
+Mans Carpio graduated from De La Salle University in 1998 where he obtained his undergraduate degree in political science.
+Born in a family of lawyers, he also followed in the footsteps of his lineage, obtaining his Bachelor of Laws at the San Sebastian College – Recoletos in 2002.
+By 2004, he passed the Philippine Bar Examination.
 He also studied at San Beda University where he met his wife, Sara Duterte.

 Legal career

-While his wife was busy serving Davao City where she was first elected as vice mayor in 2007, Carpio engaged himself with private practice, establishing and managing his own law firm which he named the "Carpio & Duterte Lawyers," together with his wife Sara.
+While his wife was busy serving Davao City where she was first elected as vice mayor in 2007, Carpio engaged himself with private practice, establishing and managing his own law firm in 2008 which he named the Carpio & Duterte Lawyers, together with his wife Sara and a lawyer named Elijah Pepito.
 Carpio later spent time with their law firm after Sara decided not to run for public office in 2013.
 Their law firm specializes in business, commercial, and labor litigation, and serves both civil and criminal cases.
 Among their client was Mighty Corporation, one of the largest cigarette manufacturers in the Philippines.
+By March 2019, Carpio opened a second branch of the law office in Cebu.

+As of 2019, Carpio & Duterte Lawyers had yet to register with the Securities and Exchange Commission.

+Controversies

 Smuggling allegations

+Carpio (right) and Paolo Duterte (left) during the Senate hearing on September 7, 2017.

 In August 2017, Carpio was implicated by Senator Antonio Trillanes in the alleged smuggling at the Bureau of Customs.
 Trillanes raised some questions when Carpio visited the office of the Bureau of Customs numerous times and allegedly met with Customs Commissioner Nicanor Faeldon.
-His father-in-law, President Rodrigo Duterte, defended him by saying that it is his job to visit and defend his clients as a lawyer would normally do.
+Carpio's father-in-law, President Rodrigo Duterte, defended him by saying that it is his job to visit and defend his clients as a lawyer would normally do.
 Carpio dismissed the allegations of Trillanes, calling the latter as a "desperate rumormonger".

 On July 31, 2024, Trillanes filed a drug and corruption complaint to the Department of Justice against Carpio, his brother-in-law and Davao City 1st District Rep. Paolo Duterte, and eight others.